Black wildebeest: Description

 The black wildebeest has horns that curve forward.

-Black wildebeest are sexually dimorphic, with females being shorter and more slender than males.
-The head-and-body length is typically between 170 and 220 cm.
-Males reach about 111 to 121 cm at the shoulder, while females reach 106 to 116 cm.
-Males typically weigh 140 to 157 kg and females 110 to 122 kg.
+Black wildebeest are sexually dimorphic, with females being shorter and slenderer than males.
+The head-and-body length is typically between 1.7 and 2.2 m.
+Bulls reach about 1.11 to 1.21 m at the shoulder, while cows reach 1.06 to 1.16 m.
+Bulls typically weigh 140 to 157 kg and cows 110 to 122 kg.
 A distinguishing feature in both sexes is the tail, which is long and similar to that of a horse.
 Its bright-white colour gives this animal the vernacular name of "white-tailed gnu", and also distinguishes it from the blue wildebeest, which has a black tail.
 The length of the tail ranges from 80 to 100 cm.

 The black wildebeest has a dark brown or black coat, which is slightly paler in summer and coarser and shaggier in the winter.
 Calves are born with shaggy, fawn-coloured fur.
 Males are darker than females.
 They have bushy and dark-tipped manes that, as in the blue wildebeest, stick up from the back of the neck.
 The hairs that compose this are white or cream-coloured with dark tips.
 On its muzzle and under its jaw, it has black bristly hair.
 It also has long, dark-coloured hair between its forelegs and under its belly.
 Other physical features include a thick neck, a plain back, and rather small and beady eyes.